LaraWho/css-grid-demo/README.md

 `grid-area` | Gives an item a name so that it can be referenced by a template created with the `grid-template-areas`.
 Can also be shorthand for `grid-row-start` + `grid-column-start` + `grid-row-end` + `grid-column-end`, separated by `/` | [grid area name] or four values separated by `/`
-`justify-self` | Aligns a grid item horizontally | `start`, `end`, `center`, `stretch` `align-self` | Aligns a grid item vertically | `start`, `end`, `center`, `stretch`
+`justify-self` | Aligns a grid item horizontally | `start`, `end`, `center`, `stretch` `align-self` | Aligns a grid item vertically | `start`, `end`, `center`, `stretch` `place-self` | Sets align-self and justify-self properties | [align-self value] / [justify-self value]

+## Other things

+Use grid-auto-rows or grid-auto-columns instead of templates: e.g. `grid-auto-rows: 50px` or `grid-auto-rows: minmax(50px, auto)`

+Make a grid item a grid container by giving it `display: grid`!
+Grids within grids.

+expirement with media queries like in section-3!